-The 2021 Scholarship & Social Justice Undergraduate Research Conference (SSJ) will take place on Thursday, April 8th, and Friday, April 9th, 2021, at Harvard College, Cambridge, MA.
-In this sixth year of the conference, we bring faculty and undergraduates together to celebrate the engaged scholarship, and reflective learning that is taking place on many college campuses.
-The Request for Proposals can be found at this link: SSJ 2021 RFP.
+The 2022 Scholarship & Social Justice Undergraduate Research Conference (SSJ) will take place on Thursday, April 14th, and Friday, April 15th, 2021, at Harvard College, Cambridge, MA.
+In this seventh year of the conference, we bring faculty and undergraduates together to celebrate the engaged scholarship, and reflective learning that is taking place on many college campuses.
+The Request for Proposals can be found at this link: SSJ 2022 RFP.
 For a preview of the RFP, please see the template attached at the bottom of this page.

 The purpose of this conference is: